Mitochondrial ribosome: Structure

 Mammalian mitoribosomes have small 28S and large 39S subunits, together forming a 55S mitoribosome.
 Plant mitoribosomes have small 33S and large 50S subunits, together forming a 78S mitoribosome.

-Animal mitoribosomes only have two rRNAs, 12S (SSU) and 16S (LSU), both highly minimized compared to their larger homologues.
-Most eukaryotoes use 5S mitoribosomal RNA, animals, fungi, alveolates and euglenozoans being the exceptions.
+Animal mitoribosomes only have two rRNAs, 12S (SSU) and 16S (LSU), both highly minimized compared to their larger bacterial homologues.
+Most eukaryotes use 5S mitoribosomal RNA, animals, fungi, alveolates and euglenozoans being the exceptions.
 A variety of methods have evolved to fill in the gap left by a missing 5S, with animals co-opting a Mt-tRNA (Val in vertebrates).

 Comparison to other ribosomes

 Like mitochondria itself is descended from bacteria, mitochondrial ribosomes are descended from bacterial ribosomes.
 As mitochondria evolved however, the mitoribosome has significantly diverged from its bacterial cousins leading to differences in configuration and function.
 In configuration, the mitoribosome includes additional proteins in both its large and small subunits.
 In function, mitoribosomes are much more limited in the proteins they translate, only producing a few proteins, used mostly in the mitochondrial membrane.
 Below is a table showing some properties of different ribosomes: